grant-olson/fpga9685/README.md

 To run a test run for a module run `make *module_name*_gtkwave`.
 This should figure everything out and open the results in `gtkwave` for your review.

+## Functional tests

+A series of scripts to automate functional testing of a programmed FPGA are in the `i2ctools-tests` directory.
+These bash scripts use `i2ctransfer` to run a set of scripted actions.
+Verification will require use of an oscilloscope for some tests.

 ## I2C SDA Open Drain Test